mingfuli/mingfuli.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-My name is Mingfu Li.
-I'm a Game Programmer interested in Gameplay and AI. <br><br>
+A Game Programmer specialized in Gameplay and AI.
+A MS Computer Science (Game Dev) student at USC
+Interned @ Lilith Games <br><br>

 Featured Projects
 ======